mantis3de/game-export-pipeline-docs/docs/reference/validation-checks.md

 The active Material Output is driven by a custom node group instead of a Principled BSDF.
 Game engines bake materials from the Principled BSDF, so a custom shader (a stylised/toon setup, a reusable node group, etc.) will not import as authored — it typically falls back to a flat colour or a missing/pink material.

 Informational only, so it never blocks export.
-On a Procedural/Shader asset type this is expected.
+For procedural / shader-driven assets this is expected.

 **Fix:** Drive the surface with a Principled BSDF, or bake your custom shader down to PBR textures before exporting.